 It is expected most of the signage used as part of events will be exempt from requiring development consent in accordance with the Infrastructure SEPP or the Exempt and Complying SEPP.
-However, in cases when the signage is unable to benefit from exempt provisions, the applicant has requested that signage be granted consent under this Events DA.

 The applicant has advised that signage will relate to the approved use only and that no third-party advertising will be permitted.
-Location of signage will be provided as part of the submission of the Event Specific Site plan, as per the Event Management Plan.
+Location of signage will be provided as part of the submission of the Event Specific Site plan, as per the Event Management Plan specific to the event.